ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 # Integer Management

--   To make Python behave more like Julia, you can implement a function that masks the least significant bits, simulating 64-bit and 32-bit numbers.
+-   To make Python behave more like Julia, I had to implement a function that masks the least significant bits, simulating 64-bit and 32-bit numbers.

--   An example implementation is as follows:
+-   Here is an example

     ```python
     def to_uint64(x: int) -> int: